wisdomfusion/docker-compose-nosql/README.md

 # docker-compose-nosql
-Docker compose for NoSQL, Redis and MongoDB.
+Docker compose for NoSQL (Redis, MongoDB and Memcached).